How utilities can build organizational capabilities in data science

 I like to use the metaphor of a community fire department.
 Sure, every property owner could maintain their own firefighting personnel and equipment, but it’s far more efficient and cost-effective to have a centralized unit that serves everyone.

-Three pillars of building organizational capabilities in data science
+Three pillars of building utilities' data science capabilities

-Integrating data science into a utility organization is not simply a matter of hiring some data scientists and putting them to work.
+Integrating data science in the energy sector is not simply a matter of hiring some data scientists and putting them to work.
 Building effective data science capabilities requires a coordinated series of initiatives focused on technology, strategy, and talent, all of which can be guided by the CoE team.

-When most people think about building data science capabilities, the technological aspect is usually the first to come to mind.
-Addressing this aspect requires first aligning technology solutions with specific business needs and future use cases—answering the question “Which problem(s) will this technology solve?” and configuring systems accordingly.
+When most people think about building utilities' data science capabilities, the technological aspect is usually the first to come to mind.
+Addressing this aspect requires first aligning technology solutions with utilities' specific business needs and future use cases for analytics—answering the question “Which problem(s) will this technology solve?” and configuring systems accordingly.
 When technology alignment is successful, the utility will benefit from a stack of industry-best machine learning tools, solid and maintainable deployments, and a scalable machine learning operations (MLOps) infrastructure for solving enterprise problems.

 A utility’s data science CoE team can guide the organization through specific technology alignment activities, which might include